 (i) actions concerning decisions of the European Patent Office in carrying out the tasks referred to in Article 9 of Regulation (EU) No 1257/2012.

-Any actions relating to patents and supplementary protection certificates which do not come within the exclusive competence of the UPC will remain within the competence of national courts.
+Any actions relating to patents and supplementary protection certificates which do not come within the exclusive competence of the UPC remain within the competence of national courts.

 The competence of the UPC and national courts during and after the transitional period will thus be as follows: